fbertran/formalisms/README.md

 Layers are _really_ like [layers in digital image editing](https://en.wikipedia.org/wiki/Layers_(digital_image_editing)).
 Each formalism is put in its own layer, and models are built on layers above.
-It allows us to _modify_ parts of imported formalisms only for a specific model (like adding a mustache to the Mona Lisa).
+It allows us to _modify_ parts of imported formalisms within a specific model (like adding a mustache to the Mona Lisa).

 We will also need sometimes to reference _things_ within the formalism.